Roque González Garza: Revolutionary Mexicanist Action

 In 1933, González Garza co-founded the fascist paramilitary Revolutionary Mexicanist Action along with many other militants of the Mexican Revolution.
 He led the paramilitary group until 1934 where he was succeeded by Nicolas Rodriguez Carrasco.
 Although no longer leader, he maintained his prominence in the group.
-In March of 1935, González Garza and Ovidio Pedrero Valenzuela led the group on horseback raiding and destroying the newly established Mexican Communist Party headquarters in Mexico City.
+In March 1935, González Garza and Ovidio Pedrero Valenzuela led the group on horseback raiding and destroying the newly established Mexican Communist Party headquarters in Mexico City.

 Later life and death

 During the presidency of Manuel Ávila Camacho, he held governmental positions.

 He was awarded the rank of major general, was president of the Legion of Honor.
-In 1962, President López Mateos appointed him head of works in Meztitlán, Hidalgo.
+In 1962, President Adolfo López Mateos appointed him head of works in Meztitlán, Hidalgo.

 González Garza wrote books on the history of the revolution.

 Roque González Garza died in Mexico City on November 12, 1962.